Schenng/ethereum-registration/README.md

 The contract supports the following methods:
 - Opening & Closing.
 The OWNER of the contract can choose designated times when registration is open or closed.
 - Viewing Applicants.
-The OWNER of the contract can view all current applicants.
+View all applicants on the contract.
 - Register.
 A public method which allows anyone to register.

 Some use cases for this contract could be a Hackathon Registration, Event Resgistration, or even a Whitelist Registration.